From Soft Guidance to Hard Constraints on Diffusion Sampling

 Images generated with classifier-free guidance, $s=0$ (left) or $s=3$ (right).
 Similar conclusion to the above example with classifier guidance.

 The conditional signal comes from an explicitly trained conditional generative model, i.e., a diffusion model where the denoiser takes the condition as input.
 The unconditional signal could technically come from a separately trained unconditional model.
-But with a simple training trick, we can fit both into one denoiser: during training, randomly replace the condition $y$ with a null token $\varnothing$ with a probability around 10-20%.
+But with a simple training trick, we can fit both into one denoiser.
+During training, randomly replace the condition $y$ with a null token $\varnothing$ with a probability around 10-20%.
 The network then learns both $\epsilon_\theta(x_t, t, y)$ and $\epsilon_\theta(x_t, t, \varnothing)$ with shared parameters.
 At sampling time, we run this single network twice per step, once with and once without the condition.

 Another trick introduced in Sadat, Seyedmorteza, Manuel Kansy, Otmar Hilliges, and Romann M. Weber.
-“No Training, No Problem: Rethinking Classifier-Free Guidance for Diffusion Models.” enables simulation of the unconditioned denoiser $\epsilon_\theta(x_t, t, \varnothing)$ with a normally trained conditioned denoiser $\epsilon_\theta(x_t, t, y)$: simply feed the denoiser with randomly drawn condition $y$ at sampling time.
+“No Training, No Problem: Rethinking Classifier-Free Guidance for Diffusion Models.” enables simulation of the unconditional denoiser $\epsilon_\theta(x_t, t, \varnothing)$ with a normally trained conditional denoiser $\epsilon_\theta(x_t, t, y)$.
+Simply feed the denoiser with randomly drawn condition $y$ at sampling time.
 This works since when $y$ is random and independent of $x_t$, $\nabla_{x_t}\log p(x_t|y) \approx \nabla_{x_t}\log p(x_t)$.

 Guidance with Non-Differentiable Classifiers